cknight/copyright-license-checker/README.md

 ## What is a copyright and license header?

-A copyright and license header is typically found at the top of a source file.
+A copyright and license header is typically found at the top of each source file in a project.
 It might look like this:

 ```ts
 // Copyright 2019-2023 The Company authors.
 All rights reserved.
 MIT license.